CHAPTER 14: FUNCTIONS AND SPECIAL FEATURES OF FIVE-ANIMAL PLAY

 (Editorial Note: “Mutual creativity or mutual destructivity” refers to the responses of the five elemental processes represented by metal, water, wood, fire and earth.
 For example, water “creates” wood as water nourishes plants, whereas water “destroys” fire as water extinguishes fire.)

-The patient may also dot the relevant energy points that can overcome his stomach problem, like “zu san li”, “liang qiu”, “nei quan”, “bei yu” and ”zong yuan:”.
-All these action are spontaneously manifested by the patient himself because of the disordered energy of his illness.
+The patient may also dot the relevant energy points that can overcome his stomach problem, like “zu san li”, “liang qiu”, “nei quan”, “bei hui” and ”zong yuan”.
+All these actions are spontaneously manifested by the patient himself because of the disordered energy of his illness.

 When practitioners have accomplished a certain level of attainment in their training of Five-Animal Play, they may experience their internal energy circulating through their various meridians.
 Some patients may have the reaction of “energy rushing at the oven”.
 Eventually the energy flow will expel the oven of illness, and the patients will have complete recovery.